Amber Marie Bollinger

-Amber Marie Bollinger is an American actress, producer, director, writer, and singer.
-She is best known for her 2014 Film, Listening.
+Amber Marie Bollinger is an American actress.
+She is best known for her 2014 film Listening.

 Life and career

 Amber Marie Bollinger was born in Bellevue, Ohio where she graduated from Bellevue High School.
 In high school, Bollinger played volleyball, basketball, and track & field.
-In 2000, Bollinger won the Ohio High School Athletic Association Division 2 Girls High Jump with a jump of 5'8".
+In 2000, Bollinger won the Ohio High School Athletic Association Division 2 girls high jump with a jump of 5'8".
 She was admitted into the Bellevue Sports Hall of Fame in 2010.

-She received her BFA from The University of Cincinnati, where she earned a track & field scholarship.
-While majoring in 'Electronic media', she discovered her love for cinema.
-After graduation, she moved to Hollywood to pursue an acting career.
-She has appeared in many national television commercials, short films, and several feature length films.